AlexChen0/ArtificialLifeAC/README.md

+# RUNNING THE PROGRAM
+simply navigate to this directory and use the command:

+python3 main.py

 # HOW THE CREATURES ARE GENERATED
 At the start of generation, the number of boxes that will be generated is determined.
 Afterwards, the program iterates through the boxes to decide which boxes will have sensors.